r-lib/actions/setup-r-dependencies/README.md

   you need quoting.
 Defaults to `FALSE`.
 - `working-directory` - default `'.'`.
 If the DESCRIPTION file is not in the root directory of your repository.
+- `prune` - default `true`.
+Used when `cache="always"`.
+Whether to prune the R library of packages not found within the lock file used for installation.

 Basic:
 ```yaml